tkachukcha/100-days-of-code/log.md

 3. Surf Forecast Scraper || 38 hours so far
 4. Habit Tracker ||
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course

+### Day 67: December 8 2021
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+At last I went away from dead point and started doing something new.
+Rewriting functions to get forecast not just for tomorrow, but for other days too (no more than 7 days though).
+Now stuck on how to push parameter value inside of puppeteer's function page.evaluate

 ### Day 66: December 7 2021
 ##### Project 3: Surf Forecast Scraper